Danko-Lab/HS_transcription_regulation/README.md

 Contact map format:

-This file consists of paired contacts in the format produced by the Aiden lab’s Juicer pipeline:
+This file consists of paired contacts in the format produced by the Aiden lab’s Juicer pipeline (https://github.com/aidenlab/juicer):

-Column 0: strand 1 (0 for forward, anything else for reverse) Column 1: chromosome 1
+Column 0: strand 1 (0 for forward, anything else for reverse)

+Column 1: chromosome 1

 Column 2: position 1
 Column 3: restriction site fragment 1 (not used by my code) Column 4: strand 2 (0 for forward, anything else for reverse) Column 5: chromosome 2
 Column 6: position 2
 Column 7: restriction site fragment 2 (not used by my code)

+Note: The merged_nodups.txt file used in the example is too large to store here (approx. 34 Gb) and so will need to be produced by concatenating the fastq files from our Hi-C assays after heat shock (<links>) and running them through the Aiden lab’s Juicer pipeline (see link above).

 Output files: